 Though much of the the lower Middle Fork road has been repaved, lessening the adventure, it still requires a 17-mile offroad drive, several miles of which are very rough.
 After that, it’s a 9 mile round trip trek by foot.
 When the road is impassable, Goldmyer can be a 20+ mile round trip outing.
 Reservations are required as the number of visitors is limited to 20 per day.

-I was really looking forward to my first visit to the springs on Sunday.
-However, as the week went on the weather forecast became increasingly dismal with a 100% chance of rain.
+I was really looking forward to my first visit to the springs!
+However, as the week went on, the weather forecast became increasingly dismal with a 100% chance of rain.
 My original party decided to postpone and visit another time.
 Not to be deterred by rain, I easily convinced my friend Brian and his friend Mac to join me for a Sunday afternoon hot springs outing.
 We took my Jeep Cherokee since the drive is rough and with the rainy forecast we expected mud and water in places.

 If we tried to cross and got stuck we’d be right in the middle of rapidly rising water.
 Not a good idea and we had no cell service up here.
 We all agreed it wasn’t worth the risk and it was clear we weren’t making it out tonight.

 We weighed our options and decided to turn around, backtrack through the first crossing, and head back to the Dingford Creek Trailhead.
 From there we’d be in an easier spot to run back to Goldmyer, get a call out, make a plan, and let them know about road conditions.
 We turned around and were dismayed to find the first crossing had quickly grown larger and was no longer safely passable by car or by foot.

 We were trapped between two raging road washouts.
 Great.